AndySync/AndySync/README.md

 - 👀 I’m interested in Cloud Architecture and Design
 - 🌱 I’m currently learning Cool Automation Stuff
 - 💞️ I’m looking to collaborate on IaaC Automation and Design
 - 📫 How to reach me ...
-LinkinIn Annatam Dey
+LinkedIn Annatam Dey

 <!---
 AndySync/AndySync is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.